MEETcharola/Scrapper-Stackoverflow/README.md

 # Scrapper Stackoverflow
- Stack overflow website scrapper with sql database to store whole scrapped data.
+Stack overflow website scrapper with sql database to store whole scrapped data using Scrapy.
+Scrapy is a python based framework for data scrapping.